kataw/kataw/test/__snapshot__/parser/expressions/yield/arged_yield_in_computed_property_in_arrow_arg_default.md

 ✖ ',' expected - start: 14, end: 16
 ✖ Property assignment expected - start: 16, end: 17
 ✖ ',' expected - start: 16, end: 17
+✖ The parser expected to find a '}' to match the '{' token here - start: 16, end: 17
 ✖ Expected a `;` - start: 16, end: 17
 ✖ The parser expected to find a '}' to match the '{' token here - start: 16, end: 17
 ✖ Declaration or statement expected - start: 16, end: 17